 The below photo is from around 1/3 of the way up the wall.

-Thankfully we got to the top, where the view was superb and made up for the near death experiences*
+We got to the top, the view was superb and it definitely made up for the near death experiences*

 *I may be over-exaggerating a little here.
 Ok, a lot.